-If you are aged between 18 and 50 years, live in or around Oxford, are in good health, and have previously received a BCG vaccination at least 12 months ago, you may be eligible to participate.
+If you are aged between 18 and 50 years, live in or around Oxford, are in good health, have not had coronavirus disease (COVID-19) in the last 3 months and have not previously received BCG, you may be eligible to participate.
 People with respiratory conditions including asthma, a significant history of allergy or current smokers may not take part.
-You must be able to comply with all of the study requirements (including BCG challenge, blood tests, bronchoscopy and lung function tests) and be able to attend all of the follow up visits.
-You must agree to be tested for SARS-CoV-2 if required - the virus that causes COVID-19 disease.
+You must be able to comply with all of the study requirements (including BCG challenge, blood tests, bronchoscopy and potentially sputum collection) and be able to attend all of the follow up visits.
+You must agree to be tested for SARS-CoV-2 - the virus that causes COVID-19 disease.
 Before you can enter the study, you will need to attend a screening visit where a full medical history and examination will be performed.
 Participation is voluntary and at the discretion of the investigators, and you are free to withdraw at any time.
-Those who are pregnant or who are trying to become pregnant should not take part in this study.
+Women who are pregnant or who are trying to become pregnant should not take part in this study.
+Those with a history of allergy to vaccines may not be able to participate.